Springe direkt zu Inhalt

 The goal of the initiative is to further develop top university research, identify new, forward-looking fields of research, and ensure that research at German institutions is on a firmly competitive footing at the international level.
 The research performed is not divided into fixed institutional units, but rather is brought together in an interdisciplinary structure with the aim of creating working areas to generate overarching topics having to do with global future developments and for various areas of social, economic, or political importance.

-Temporal Communities – Doing Literature in a Global Perspective.
-A New Concept of Literature across the Boundaries of Periods, Cultures and Media
+Temporal Communities - Doing Literature in a Global Perspective

 (2019 - 2025)